More Able Students

 - student participation in a variety of endeavours

 We understand that students shine in various areas.
-In order to support and challenge MASt, we keep a register of their skills.
-Their grades from every subject are tracked 4 times annually to see if they are performing as they should, areas they excel in, and where they might need extra help.
+In order to support and challenge MASt, their grades from every subject are tracked 4 times annually to see if they are performing as they should, areas they excel in, and where they might need extra help.
 This can lead to discussions with the student, parents and interventions to help them get back on track.
-Every teacher has access to this register and it is supplemented by the Learning Portraits which all MASt are asked to complete.
-This enables teachers to find out what interests the students and how best they learn.

 At the heart of delivering opportunities for growth to students is the teachers and the quality of teaching and learning.
 As previously stated, our aim is to ensure all learners reach and ideally surpass their targets to achieve beyond their expectations.
 Equity of opportunity means that MASt are challenged to a higher degree and this is especially true in their daily lessons.
 Teachers plan higher order thinking questions in their courses and these are differentiated to scaffold students’ learning.
-One of the Academy’s teaching and learning priorities this year is the idea of “flipped learning” whereby students prepare for units and lessons prior to classroom time, when they can then extend their understanding with their teacher and peers.
-This in turn creates a greater understanding of topics covered, deepens metacognition and increases independence.
+One of the Academy’s teaching and learning priorities is stretch and challenge which creates a greater understanding of topics covered, deepens metacognition and increases independence.

-AS well as lessons there are ample enrichment opportunities for MASt, with a wide range of clubs and trips to cater for their needs.
+As well as lessons there are ample enrichment opportunities for MASt, with a wide range of clubs and trips to cater for their needs.
 Different departments also run targeted MASt clubs or projects throughout the year.
-The curriculum is also supported with competitions, additional reading and a wealth of subject information on iTunes U.
+The curriculum is also supported with competitions, additional reading and a wealth of subject information on OneNote.

 Parents and carers play an important role in unlocking the potential of More Able Students.
 Some ideas to help you help your child include: